Macular Degeneration Center

 The Macular Degeneration Center at OHSU Casey Eye Institute in Portland, Oregon is focused on finding the underlying causes of age-related macular degeneration and developing better methods of prevention and treatment.

-Drawing patients from throughout the Western region, the Macular Degeneration Center is made up of clinicians, basic scientists and support staff and links cutting-edge research with clinical practice.
-Our full spectrum of care includes a wide range of low vision rehabilitation, support services and community outreach programs.
+Drawing patients from throughout the Pacific Northwest, the Macular Degeneration Center is made up of physicians, scientists and support staff and links cutting-edge research with clinical practice.
+Our full spectrum of care includes a wide range of vision rehabilitation, support services and community outreach programs.

 Contact the Macular Degeneration Center